Travelgate/documentation/kb/faqs/glossary.md

 A hotel rate that is calculated based on another rate, often with specific rules or formulas, such as discounts applied.

 - **Destination**
-The location or city where a hotel or property, or service is situated.
+The location or city where a hotel or property is situated.

 - **Development**
-The process of creating or implmementing, and testing software or systems, such as TravelgateX APIs.
+The process of creating or implementing, and testing software or systems, such as TravelgateX APIs.

 - **Direct (payment)**
 A payment method where funds are transferred directly from the customer to the service provider (eg. hotel) without intermediaries.
 The payment will be completed at check-in and credit card details are required in Book (Reservation) request.